ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 ## [From _Delaware gazette and state journal._](https://chroniclingamerica.loc.gov/lccn/sn88053046/1888-10-04/ed-1/seq-7)

 #### 1888-10-04 &middot; Wilmington, Del.

 <table style="width: 100%;"><tr><td style="width: 50%">

-Many who write for nowspapers llttla
-thiuk of the lot of the printer, wh*&#x27;
-«pends hours cf toil ov* r thtl? false
-grammar, bud orthography and poor
-punctuation How cftc-n are the argu­
+w cftc-n are the argu­
 ments of lawyers lu high repute as
 scholars given &lt;0 the printer in their
 handwriting—mmy words, and espeoluT*